leohliao/JS30/android-basics/README.md

 ## View Group

 1. LinearLayout
-    - android:orientation
+    - `android:orientation="vertical"`
-    - xmlns:android="http://schemas.android.com/apk/res/android" - xml namespace declaration: use this namespace in order to specify that all of these attributes belong to android
+    - `xmlns:android="http://schemas.android.com/apk/res/android"` - xml namespace declaration: use this namespace in order to specify that all of these attributes belong to android

 ```xml
 <LinearLayout